lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Run VACUUM SORT / FULL or rebuild during off-peak windows when unsorted_pct or stats_off is high.
 - Use batch upserts and staging to reduce the frequency of destructive DML.

-If you want, I can provide specific monitoring queries for SVV_TABLE_INFO and an example maintenance schedule tailored to your update/delete cadence and table sizes.

 ## How do you roll back a production schema change quickly if needed?
 Short answer: don’t rely on a single destructive in-place DDL.
 Use patterns that let you flip instantly (views/indirection or table-swap) or restore from a snapshot if you must.
 Below are practical rollback options, when they’re appropriate, and steps.